Viatick-co/bms-ios-sdk-public/README.md

     // get the list of zones of this application
     // result won't be returned here but on the onZonesLoaded callback below
+    // should only be called after the map is initiated (status returned on onMapInited callback)
     @IBAction func getZones(sender: UIButton) {
         viaBmsCtrl.getZones()
     }

     // get the list of zones of this application
     // result won't be returned here but on the onZonesLoaded callback below
+    // should only be called after the map is initiated (status returned on onMapInited callback)
     @IBAction func getLastProperZoneRecords(sender: UIButton) {
         viaBmsCtrl.getLastProperZoneRecords()
     }